qdrant/landing_page/qdrant-landing/content/blog/iris-agent-qdrant.md

 weight: 0 # Change this weight to change order of posts
 # For more guidance, see https://github.com/qdrant/landing_page?tab=readme-ov-file#blog
 ---

-# IrisAgent and Qdrant: Redefining Customer Support with AI

 Artificial intelligence is evolving customer support, offering unprecedented capabilities for automating interactions, understanding user needs, and enhancing the overall customer experience.
 [IrisAgent](https://irisagent.com/), founded by former Google product manager [Palak Dalal Bhatia](https://www.linkedin.com/in/palakdalal/), demonstrates the concrete impact of AI on customer support with its AI-powered customer support automation platform.